e-ijian0/plague-chess-engine/docs/RULES.md

 - Paralysis does not spread.

 ## Disease Interactions

-Currently, the interaction between The Plague and Paralysis is ambiguous.
-When a paralyzed piece is infected by The Plague, can it still spread The Plague to its neighbors?
-This document does not yet specify.
+### Plague and Paralysis Interaction
+A paralyzed piece that is infected with The Plague still spreads The Plague to its adjacent squares.
+Paralysis only prevents movement; it does not prevent the contagious spread of The Plague.

 ## Gameplay
 ... (other rules)